thehappycheese/voronoi-pixelate/readme.md

 ### Output

 The following output shows how the random point locations get adjusted based on the image data using a "force field" and repulsion between points:

 ![preview](./readme-extras/process.png)

 ### Without Simulaiton

-Without point distribution adjustments
+For comparison, the following image shows the same effect, but without the secret-sauce-simulation thingo

 ![preview plain](./readme-extras/process_without_certificate.png)